“We need to reassess Islamic ethics entirely,” Imam Ludovic-Mohamed Zahed has warned.

 He was among those who recently spoke at the Pietermaritzburg Gay and Lesbian Network Roundtable Dialogues, unpacking issues that arise when scriptures and sexuality collide.
 This multifaith debate tackled religion, gender equality and sexual rights.

 His book Queer Muslim Marriage and a documentary he co-produced, Meet Each Other, explore this further.
+He implores all Muslims to find the balance between humanistic values and tradition.

 Professor Gerald West, of the school of religion, philosophy and classics at the University of KwaZulu-Natal, spoke about the choices people make in deciding what to believe and what to ignore when reading the Bible, how they develop individual interpretations but then want to insist that theirs is the only correct interpretation.